By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1025|Pages: 2|6 min read

 A child must feel comforted, cared for, and loved consistently to learn how to love and trust others as they grow and develop.
 Reactive attachment disorder (RAD) is an uncommon but serious disorder that can affect children.
 It is when a child does not establish healthy relationships with their parents or caregiver, resulting in a negative self-image and the inability to develop and flourish stable attachments, socially.
-RAD can impact a child’s life and development through every aspected due to the deficiency of care and love from neglect or abuse; starting before the age of five.
-In this study, “Reactive Attachment Disorder following Early Maltreatment: Systematic Evidence beyond the Institution” conducted by Catherine Kay and Jonathan Green they plan to examine RAD behaviors in non-institutional adolescent from a high-income country from high-risk children in out-of-home foster and group care placements.
+RAD can impact a child’s life and development through every aspect due to the deficiency of care and love from neglect or abuse, starting before the age of five.
+In this study, “Reactive Attachment Disorder following Early Maltreatment: Systematic Evidence beyond the Institution” conducted by Catherine Kay and Jonathan Green (Kay & Green, 2013), they plan to examine RAD behaviors in non-institutional adolescents from a high-income country from high-risk children in out-of-home foster and group care placements.

 The purpose of this study was to scrutinize RAD from a different perspective that has not been studied before.
-They wanted to conduct the first systematic study on children from an industrialized country because previous research is not generalizable to this population.
+They aimed to conduct the first systematic study on children from an industrialized country because previous research is not generalizable to this population.
 There are two types of RAD: inhibited and disinhibited.
-Symptoms of inhibited RAD include but are not limited to being: detached, rarely seeks comfort when distressed, limited positive emotions, and socially and emotionally withdrawn to others.
-While the symptoms of disinhibited RAD may include: willing to go with an unfamiliar adult without hesitation, not checking back with their parents, and indiscriminate sociability.
+Symptoms of inhibited RAD include, but are not limited to, being detached, rarely seeking comfort when distressed, limited positive emotions, and being socially and emotionally withdrawn from others.
+Conversely, the symptoms of disinhibited RAD may include a willingness to go with an unfamiliar adult without hesitation, not checking back with their parents, and indiscriminate sociability.
 Kay and Green used different methods to discover how RAD behaviors impact non-institutionalized risk behaviors from those who have experienced physical, sexual, and emotional abuse and neglect.

-In the study, they found almost the whole LAC sample, 97% had experienced at least one category of maltreatment with means of 121 participants experiencing emotional maltreatment and 114 being neglected.
+In the study, they found almost the whole LAC sample, 97%, had experienced at least one category of maltreatment with means of 121 participants experiencing emotional maltreatment and 114 being neglected.
 An average of 2.6 had multiple maltreatment.
 In the LAC group, 63% met the diagnostic criteria for RAD symptoms of disinhibited indiscriminate, unpredictability, attention seeking, and superficial relationships.
-The DAWBA-RAD found age was not affiliated with Attention Seeking scores for females or the LR group; however it did show higher scores for males in LAC sample.
+The DAWBA-RAD found age was not affiliated with Attention Seeking scores for females or the LR group; however, it did show higher scores for males in the LAC sample.
+These findings highlight the pervasive impact of early maltreatment on attachment and social behaviors in children.

 Browse our vast selection of original essay samples, each expertly formatted and styled